 - Hocus Pocus Villain Spectacular – This live musical show featuring your favorite Disney witches can be see at 8:30, 10:45, & Midnight in front of the Castle.
 I recommend catching the fireworks and then staying for the 10:45 show.

 Please check the Disney website for this year’s lineup of events!

 My recommended itinerary for the night

 2:00pm – Enjoy an early lunch/dinner in Disney Springs.
 There are tons of fun themed restaurants in this Disney themed entertainment complex.
 You will not have much time once you enter the park for a sit down meal.
 Plus, who wants to waste any precious time you could be enjoying the rides and entertainment?
-Raglan Road is a fun Irish Pub with great food and a great ambiance.
+Raglan Road is a fun Irish Pub with great food, beautiful decor, and live step dancing!

 4:00-6:00pm – Enjoy a few rides that will close during the party i.e. the Hall of Presidents.
 Also take a break from the intense afternoon heat with a few great indoor attractions like the Mickey’s Philharmagic 3D show, Peter Pan, It’s A Small World, and Monsters Inc. These wait times are generally pretty short even before the party begins.
 This is a great time to pick up any souvenirs.